Submit an Article

 Article preview

-In the problem of torsion of prisms and in corresponding hydrodynamic problems, it is necessary to solve an indefinite equation, where K is a constant, provided that f = o along the contour of the prism.
-K M. Paschoud considered the case of regular polygons.
-Based on the proposed approach, let us consider the cases of a rhombus and an isosceles triangle.
+In the problem of the torsion of prisms and in the corresponding hydrodynamic problems, it is necessary to solve the indefinite equation, where K is a constant, under the condition that f = 0 on the contour of the prism.
+K. M. Paschoud considered the case of regular polygons.
+Let us consider, proceeding from the proposed approach, the cases of a rhombus and an isosceles triangle.

 How to cite: Neronov N. On the torsion of rhombic and triangular prisms // Journal of Mining Institute.
 1928.
 Vol. 7.
 Iss.
 2. p.
 107-112.